Technology sell-off weighs on Britain's FTSE

 "During this initial tech boom, Sage shares also hit a high at 8 pounds, yet despite the increased profits and dividends since, the share price is now 6.70 pounds. "

-Tech stocks aside, the decline took down a mixed bag of stocks, reflecting a downbeat day across European benchmarks, with the STOXX 600 down 0.9 percent.
+Tech stocks aside, the broad-based dip took down a mixed bag of stocks, reflecting a downbeat day across European benchmarks, with the STOXX 600 down 0.8 percent.

 Brokers' greater caution on cyclicals, advocating a move towards more defensive sectors, was reflected in the FTSE's moves.

-Miners Antofagasta and Fresnillo were some of the biggest fallers while defensive stocks BT and Vodafone gained.
+Miners Antofagasta, Fresnillo and BHP Billiton were some of the top weights, while defensive stocks Reckitt Benckiser, BT and Vodafone were among the top gainers.

-A rare bright spot was the energy sector, with oil firms Royal Dutch Shell and BP up as oil prices rose, with traders betting the crude market has bottomed.
+A rare bright spot was the energy sector, with oil firms Royal Dutch Shell and BP up as oil prices gained with traders betting the crude market has bottomed.

-Mitie hit a more than a one year high, up 13.5 percent after the contractor swung to a full-year operating loss after restating its accounts.
+Mitie hit a one-year high, up 9.2 percent after the contractor swung to a full-year operating loss after restating its accounts.
 Its cost-cutting programme and outlook were well received by investors.

 "Completed accounting review is providing Mitie with a base from which to build after a tumultuous 12 months," said Stifel analysts, praising the 45 million pound cost efficiency programme Mitie launched.